LiterallyJamie/Fetchify/README.md

-#You may need to drag the box a bit to beable to see the text
+#You may need to drag the box a bit to be able to see the imformation text

 <img width="522" height="458" alt="dsa" src="https://github.com/user-attachments/assets/2f130325-72ec-4173-8084-c999ddf17b01" />